Amortization is the payment of a debt in equal installments of principal and interest.

 Appreciation is the increase in value or price of a property over time.

-A credit score is a number between 350 and 850 that is based on your debts and likelihood of repaying them on time.
+A credit score is a number between a range (e.g. 350 and 850) that’s determined by the score model used.
+It’s based on your debts and likelihood of repaying them on time.
 The lender uses your credit score to determine the interest rate on your loan.